termux/proot-distro/README.md

 ## Forking

-If you wish to use PRoot Distro or its part as a base for your own project, plase make sure you comply with GNU GPL v3.0 license.
+If you wish to use PRoot Distro or its part as a base for your own project, please make sure you comply with GNU GPL v3.0 license.

 [Termux]: <https://termux.com>
 [proot]: <https://github.com/termux/proot>